bboxy/bitfire/readme.txt

 7. Glitchy hardware

 The buslock issues with THCM's SX64 are history and i found a solution to make this work also on his machine.
 Ikwai owns a floppy and cable, where the 72 cycles transfer fails.
-It needs both the combnation form an extra long cable and that certain floppy.
+It needs both the combination of an extra long cable and that certain floppy.
 The cable works with all other kind of floppys, as well as the floppy works with all other kind of cables.
 But combined they fail.

 8. Jitter